 - Divide the batter evenly among the cupcake liners (note: Since the batter is thin, it might help to pour it into a bowl with a pour spout to help better control your pouring.), fill the liners a generous three-quarters full.
 Bake the cupcakes for 18-20 minutes, or until the cakes spring back when pressed in the middle.

 - Transfer to a cooling rack and allow the cupcakes to cool completely before frosting.

-- Combine the confectioners' sugar, butter, peanut butter, and salt in a large mixing bowl.
+- Combine 4 cups confectioners' sugar, 2 sticks butter, 1 cup peanut butter, and ¼ teaspoon salt in a large mixing bowl.
 Beat with an electric mixer on low speed until just combined, then switch to high speed and beat until light and fluffy.

-- Add the heavy whipping cream, 1 tablespoon at a time, and beat until the mixture is lightened and smooth.
+- Add 4-5 Tablespoons heavy whipping cream, 1 Tablespoon at a time, and beat until the mixture is lightened and smooth.
 Transfer to a piping bag fitted with any ½-inch decorator piping tip or use a resealable plastic bag with the corner snipped off.
 Pip the frosting onto the cooled cupcakes.

 - Garnish with jimmies, ground peanuts, and a sprinkling of sel gris (salt).

 Recipe adapted from Sea Salt Sweets cookbook.